Anti Slavery and Human Trafficing Directive

 Purpose of this Directive

 Modern slavery is a criminal offence under the Modern Slavery Act 2015 (the “Act”).
 Modern slavery can occur in various forms, including servitude, forced or compulsory labour and human trafficking, all of which have in common the deprivation of a person’s liberty by another in order to exploit them for personal or commercial gain.
-This document sets out the policy of Marchwood Power Limited (the “Company”) with the aim of the prevention of opportunities for modern slavery to occur within its businesses or supply chain.
+This document sets out the approach of Marchwood Power Limited (the “Company”) with the aim of the prevention of opportunities for modern slavery to occur within its businesses or supply chain.
 This directive’s use of the term “modern slavery” has the meaning given in the Act.

 As a Company, we have a zero-tolerance approach to modern slavery.
 We are committed to acting ethically and with integrity in all our business dealings and relationships and to implementing and enforcing effective systems and controls to ensure modern slavery is not taking place anywhere in our own business or those of our suppliers.